You’re in a rut.

 But what if there was a step-by-step process to dig yourself out?

-When shit really hits the fan, I’ve used a simple method to pull myself out of the gutter and move forward.
+When life gets tough, I’ve used a simple method to pull myself out of the gutter and move forward.
 And here’s how you can do the same, too.

 1. Purposefully ignore the problem